Sharequesid/CICDSample/README.md

 # 4. Run Unit tests
 - It runs unit tests located in the project.
 You can skip this step if you have not written any tests.

-# 4. Run Unit tests
+# 5. Build Release Bundle(AAB)
-- It runs unit tests located in the project.
-You can skip this step if you have not written any tests.
+- Time to build your release bundle.
+You can also build APK with assembleRelease command if you want.
+But I prefer bundle to optimize app size.